bravegrumpy/merther/src/misunderstood/chapters/06_Necessary.md

 She then noticed that sitting in the occupied bed was a woman surrounded by parchment, and had a lute across her lap.
 When she noticed  the door open, she gently placed the lute next to her, and then excitedly ran to Tess, jumping into her arms, wrapping her legs around Tess&rsquo;s waist.
 Tess responded in kind, looping her arms around the woman, supporting her, and proceeding to kiss this woman.

 After a moment Veronica looked away, thinking that she was  intruding on a private moment.
 She was rather unsure of where to look when she heard noises typically reserved for a bedroom.
 Then again she _was_ in a bedroom.
-Somehow this made Veronica wonder if she could ellicit similar noises from Tess.
+Somehow this made Veronica wonder if she could elicit similar noises from Tess.

 Veronica peeked again after a particularly salacious moan.
 Tess's face was obscured by hair as the mystery woman back arched with pleasure.